 Founded in 1969 as the Sinking Creek Film Celebration, Nashville Film Festival (NashFilm) is one of the longest-running film festivals in the country and one of the most acclaimed festivals in the South.
 Hosted in Music City, USA, NashFilm attracts enthusiastic film lovers from all across the country and has been praised by film-goers and filmmakers alike for its unique combination of big city festival atmosphere and laid back Southern hospitality.
-With over 270 films from 45 countries, a screenplay competition, episodic competition, innovative industry panels, live music showcases, and parties almost every night, the 2016 festival drew over 44,000 attendees and sold out nearly 50 films and events.
+With over 300 films from around 50 countries, a screenplay competition, episodic competition, live music showcases and parties almost every night, the 50th Nashville Film Festival will be an event to remember.

 Rules & Regulations

-Nashville Film Festival offers nearly $100,000 in cash and prizes for filmmakers and screenwriters with winners selected by industry power players – including studio representatives, producers and filmmakers.
+Nashville Film Festival offers $85,000in cash and in-kind sponsor prizes to filmmakers and screenwriters with winners selected by industry power players – including studio representatives, producers and fellow filmmakers.

 The winning short films in the Narrative, Animated and Documentary Short Film Competitions are eligible for Academy Award® consideration without the standard theatrical run, provided the film otherwise complies with the Academy rules.